-(H->) Special cause of an improving nature where the measure is significantly HIGHER .
+(±\) Special cause of an improving nature where the measure is significantly HIGHER .
 This process is capable and will consistently PASS the target.
 Special cause of an improving nature where the measure is significantly HIGHER .
 This process will not consistently HIT OR MISS the target.
 This occurs when the target lies between process limits.
+Special cause of an improving nature where the measure is significantly HIGHER .
+This process is not capable.
+It will FAIL the target without process redesign.
 Special cause of an improving nature where the measure is significantly HIGHER.
 Assurance cannot be given as a target has not been provided.
-(1) Special cause of an improving nature where the measure is significantly LOWER .
+Special cause of an improving nature where the measure is significantly LOWER .
 This process is capable and will consistently PASS the target.
-Special cause of an improving nature where the measure is significantly LOWER.
+Special cause of an improving nature where the measure is significantly LOWER .
 This process will not consistently HIT OR MISS the target.
 This occurs when the target lies between process limits.
 Special cause of an improving nature where the measure is significantly LOWER .
 This process is not capable.
 It will FAIL the target without process redesign.
 Special cause of an improving nature where the measure is significantly LOWER.
-Assurance cannot be given as a target has not been provided. ⊘ √) Common cause variation, no significant change.
+Assurance cannot be given as a target has not been provided. ⟨ √.)
+Common cause variation, no significant change.
 This process is capable and will consistently PASS the target.
 Common cause variation, no significant change.
 This process will not consistently HIT OR MISS the target.
 This occurs when target lies between process limits.
 Common cause variation, no significant change.
 This process is not capable.
 It will FAIL to meet target without process redesign.
 Common cause variation, no significant change.
-Assurance cannot be given as a target has not been provided.
-(H-2) Special cause of a concerning nature where the measure is significantly HIGHER .
+Assurance cannot be given as a target has not been provided. (±\{\cdot\}) Special cause of a concerning nature where the measure is significantly HIGHER .
 The process is capable and will consistently PASS the target.
 Special cause of a concerning nature where the measure is significantly HIGHER.
 This process will not consistently HIT OR MISS the target.
 This occurs when the target lies between process limits.
 Special cause of a concerning nature where the measure is significantly HIGHER.
 This process is not capable.
 It will FAIL the target without process redesign.
 Special cause of a concerning nature where the measure is significantly HIGHER.
-Assurance cannot be given as a target has not been provided. ~ Special cause of a concerning nature where the measure is significantly LOWER.
+Assurance cannot be given as a target has not been provided.
+Special cause of a concerning nature where the measure is significantly LOWER.
 This process is capable and will consistently PASS the target.
 Special cause of a concerning nature where the measure is significantly LOWER.
 This process will not consistently HIT OR MISS the target.
 This occurs when the target lies between process limits.
-Special cause of a concerning nature where the measure is significantly LOWER.
+Special cause of a concerning nature where the measure is significantly LOWER .
 This process is not capable.
 It will FAIL the target without process redesign.
 Special cause of a concerning nature where the measure is significantly LOWER.
 Assurance cannot be given as a target has not been provided.

-Special cause variation where UP is neither improvement nor concern.
-(Sa) Special cause variation where DOWN is neither improvement nor concern. () Special cause or common cause cannot be given as there are an insufficient number of points.
+(S) Special cause variation where UP is neither improvement nor concern.
+(Special cause variation where DOWN is neither improvement nor concern.
+Special cause or common cause cannot be given as there are an insufficient number of points.
 Assurance cannot be given as a target has not been provided.